 The interior is easily identifiable as a Porsche as well yet resolutely futuristic at the same time.
 Count them: four screens!
 There are some really neat design features like the touch-enabled charger doors on both fenders.
 Porsche has also taken batteries out from behind the drivers so you get more foot room as rear passengers.
 Finally, it kept the very cool black and white wheels from the Mission E.

-It’s a Porsche – by engineering
+It’s a Porsche –

 However, Teslas have been notoriously problematic.
 In the USA, Consumer Reports has taken both Model S and Model 3 off the recommended list.
 It is pointless to have a charging network if your car is always in the shop.
 By the same token, Porsche knows how to build cars.
 The company’s cars consistently top customer satisfaction and initial quality studies in J.D.
 Power.